dimakatsoseleb/alx-system_engineering-devops/README.md

-Script that counts number directories in the PATH
+Script that create an alias